hdinkel/linuxcommandline/git_beginner/acknowledgments.rst

 Contributors
 ============

-We are very grateful to the contributors who helped create, shape and improve this document:
+We are very grateful to the contributors who helped create and improve this document:

 - Holger Dinkel
 - Grischa Toedt